makamys/MAtmos-2016-Default/README.md

 # MAtmos default soundpack 2016
 The original MAtmos soundpack from 2012, updated to work on the latest versions of MAtmos.
 Originally created by [Hurricaaane](https://github.com/Hurricaaane).

+Requires MAtmos 36 or higher as of 1.3.

 The Git repository only tracks the code; the sound files can be found in the releases.

 ## Demo video